North Wheatley: Local economy

-Sport
+Sports

 The village has a number of sporting facilities and clubs.
 The village playing fields, which lie at the boundary between North and South Wheatley, have a field for cricket and football and courts for Wheatley Tennis Club.
 The fields were donated to the village in the 1950s and are maintained by the Parish Council.
 Wheatley Bowls Club have a dedicated facility a short distance away.

 A number of sports clubs are active in the village.
 North Wheatley with Leverton Cricket Club was created by a merge of clubs from the two villages in 2004 and fields two teams in the Bassetlaw Saturday League.
 Wheatley Tennis Club provide social tennis and coaching and field two teams playing in the Gainsborough Evening Leagues.
 North Wheatley Phoenix Football Club also compete locally.
 Wheatley Bowls Club compete in local tournaments and have offered coaching days.

 Floods

 North Wheatley has been flooded on several occasions - notably in 2007 and 2008.
 The 2007 floods caused considerable damage to the local primary school, which along with flood repairs to North Leverton school cost around £3 million to fix.